Cable Links, Annuli and Sutured Floer homology: Preliminaries on Sutured, Link and Knot Floer Homology

 Let $K_n$ denote the core of $n$-surgery on a knot $K$.
 An \emph{$L$-space knot} is a knot $K$ for which $\rank(\widehat{\HFK}(K_n))=n$ for some $n\geq 0$.
-Note that this is a non-standard definition of an $L$-space knot, but follows quickly from the immersed curve interpretation for the surgery formula in Heegaard Floer homology, see~\cite{hanselman2018heegaard} for details.
+Note that this is a non-standard definition of an $L$-space knot, but follows quickly from the immersed curve interpretation for the surgery formula in bordered Floer homology.
+More specifically, the immersed curve interpretation of bordered Floer homology allows one to compute $\rank(\widehat{\HFK}(K_n))$ by counting the intersections of two multi-curve in a torus: one of slope $n$ -- under an appropriate parametrization -- and a multi-curve determined by $K$~\cite[Remark 52]{hanselman2018heegaard}.
+In the case that $K$ is an $L$-space knot the multi-curve associated to $K$ has a particularly simple form, see~\cite[Section 7.5]{hanselman2023bordered} for details.
+Alternatively this follows from work of Hedden~\cite[Theorem 4.1]{hedden2007knot}, \cite[Theorem 1.4]{hedden2011floer}, or Eftekhary~\cite[Theorem 1.2]{eftekhary2011knots}.
 The unknot, $U$, is an example of an $L$-space knot.
 Note that $\rank(\widehat{\HFK}(U_n))=|n|$ for all $n$.
-If $K$ is a non-trivial $L$-space knot then $\rank(\widehat{\HFK}(K_n))=n$ if and only if $n> 2g(k)-1$, again see~\cite{hanselman2018heegaard} for details. $L$-space knots have many strong properties, including that their knot Floer homologies are determined by their Alexander polynomials.
+If $K$ is a non-trivial $L$-space knot then $\rank(\widehat{\HFK}(K_n))=n$ if and only if $n> 2g(K)-1$, again see~\cite[Remark 52]{hanselman2018heegaard} for details. $L$-space knots have many strong properties, including that their knot Floer homologies are determined by their Alexander polynomials.

-\section{Link Floer homology and $(m,mn)$-cables}
+\section{Link Floer homology and $(n,nm)$-cables}

 In this section we prove the main theorem of this paper.
 Throughout this section we give $K_{n,nm}$ the orientation induced by an orientation on $K$.